-NanoSteel commissioned EDAG Inc. to assess the light-weighting potential of the company’s three classes of AHSS in automotive body structures.
+In 2013, NanoSteel commissioned EDAG Inc. to assess the light-weighting potential of three of the company’s advanced high strength steels in automotive body structures.
 In conducting this evaluation, EDAG utilized the existing NHTSA Light Weight Vehicle Body-In-White (BIW) architecture; the result of a holistic redesign of a 2011 Honda Accord that met North American performance and safety targets while optimizing for weight savings.

 This is significant because fuel economy standards have recently been strengthened by countries around the world, including the United States.
 To meet these regulatory requirements, automakers are seeking technologies that can help them achieve these goals without sacrificing safety or comfort.
-Light-weighting is a fundamental method for improving the fuel economy of a vehicle.
-If the body of the car can be made lighter, then many other parts of the vehicle can also be smaller, such as the engine and suspension, compounding the benefit.
-The National Academy of Sciences has found that a 10% reduction in vehicle mass can result in a 6-7% improvement in fuel economy.
+Lightweighting is a fundamental method for improving the fuel economy of a vehicle with a 10% reduction in vehicle mass resulting in 6-7% improvement in fuel economy.
+If the body of the car can be made lighter, then many other parts of the vehicle can also be smaller, such as the engine and suspension, compounding the benefit of the original weight savings.

 Download PDF document of EDAG report - NanoSteel Intensive Body-in-White